golemfactory/yagna/docs/logging-guidelines.md

 ### CRITICAL/FATAL
 Purpose:
-- Indicate the app is unable to continue, it should exit after this message
+- Indicate the app is unable to continue, it should exit after this message.

 Audience:
 - Users